stefichjo/speranto/README.md

 All human beings ar boren frï and equal in dignitä and rights.
 Đä ar ïndõed wiđ räson and conscientıă
-and shǒłłed act towards ên ȇnođer in ȇ spirit åv brôđerhěd.
+and shǒłłed act towards ên ȇnôđer in ȇ spirit åv brôđerhěd.